Skip to content

 Lifetime value of employer pension matching contributions — often the highest-return 'benefit' in a job.

-Calculate the compound lifetime value of employer pension matching — the 'free money' that compounds over a career.
-Enter salary and see the result instantly.
+Calculate the compound lifetime value of employer pension matching — the additional employer contribution that compounds across a career into a real number.

 What this tool does